 Run Free my giddy kipper, we adore you and miss you so very much xx

 Wren competed in Agility, and had the occasional appearance in the breed ring too.
-She is G6, although she only attended a very few shows due to work commitments and time out to have some really super puppies!
+She was G6, although she only attended a very few shows due to work commitments and time out to have some really super puppies!

 Wren is seal and white.

 'Seal' is a brown coloured dog that has black pigment.
 Her coat is very dark brown, giving the impression of being ''coca cola'' or 'mahogany' colour.
 On her neck, she is lighter still, looking almost sable coloured.
 Her pigment is black, so her nose eye rims and lips are black (in a 'brown' or 'chocolate' coloured dog they will be brown/chocolate too.)
 Where her hair is shorter, the colour is darker, so her head ears and legs are darker coloured than her body and tail.

 Depending on the light, she can look nearly black, or nearly blue, or nearly chocolate!

 Out of curiosity, I decided to DNA test Wren, although we already knew she was Dd (not dilute but able to produce it), Ee (not ee red but able to produce it) Kk at (not tan point but able to produce it), and Kk ay (able to produce sable) due to the puppies she has had!
 So I was confident of her coming back KBky ayat Dd Ee - I also tested her for 'b' (brown/chocolate) as her father carried it she had a 50% chance of carrying it too.
 A bit of a shock when she actually came back as KBky ayaw BB Dd Ee - this means she does not carry 'b' chocolate - but the suprise was no 'at' - tan point!
 Although she has produced Chewy, Gem and Delta who are certainly tan points :/ This led the lab to re-test, but it came back the same, so ayaw she is.
 Vetgen emailed this to us.............